 - a.
 We hope that you are always satisfied with our service, however, if you are unhappy with our service, we have a complaints handling procedure.
 We can provide you with a copy upon request. - b.
 If you ever feel that we have fallen short of the standards we set ourselves and you have cause for complaint, please let us know.
 We treat all complaints seriously and investigate them fully.
-To send us a letter, you can write to us at the address in section 37.
-To send us an email, please use: complaints@depositprotection.com - c.
-If a party is dissatisfied with the outcome of an Adjudication but has not identified errors of fact or law in the decision that shall not constitute valid grounds for a complaint.
-If a party believes the Adjudicator has made an error of fact or law in the decision, we must receive the complaint within 3 months of the decision issued by The DPS.
+If a Party is dissatisfied with the outcome of an Adjudication that shall not constitute grounds for a complaint.
+To send us a letter, you can write to us at the address in section 36.
+To send us an email, please use: complaints@depositprotection.com

-31. Service Availability
+30. Service Availability